 Things: bunch, bundle, set, stack, cache, batch, bouquet

-A compound noun is made up of two or more words used together.
+A Compound Noun is made up of two or more words used together.

-One word: shoelace, keyboard, flashlight, applesauce, notebook, bedroom
+Single word: shoelace, keyboard, flashlight, applesauce, notebook, bedroom

 Hyphenated: sky-scraper, boy-friend, baby-sitter, editor-in-chief, great-grandfather

-1. Subject of the sentence
+Noun as the Subject of a sentence

 The lonely wolf howled at the moon.

-Grammar is a difficult subject.
+Math is a difficult subject.